dakom/ibc-chat/README.md

 * docker: the docker optimizer tool
 * docker_arm: the docker optimizer tool for arm systems (e.g. apple silicon)

+The resulting .wasm files will all be in `wasm/artifacts`

 For the sake of speed, the `deployer` tool is _not_ rebuilt every time it's run - which is why the setup instructions included preparing the cli.
 If the tool does need to be rebuilt, e.g. if Instantiation or Migration messages change, remember to `task deployer-build` to update the tool itself.

 # CLI